hschwentner/hschwentner.io/domain-driven-refactorings/tactical-for-strategic/extract-specialized-anemic-entity.md

 # Also known as: XXX
 ---

+*Also known as: Carve Specialized Anemic Entity Out of Monolithic Entity*

 *A special case of [Extract Class](https://refactoring.com/catalog/extractClass.html)*

 ![](../../images/domain-driven-refactorings/tactical-for-strategic/extract-specialized-anemic-entity.drawio.svg){: .align-center}

 ## Motivation

-As one step of [Carve Out Bounded Context (out of Monolith)](../strategic/extract-bounded-context) you’ve found a monolithic anemic domain model.
+As one step of [Extract Bounded Context](../strategic/extract-bounded-context) you’ve found a monolithic anemic domain model.
 In this you have identified an anemic entity (a “data bag”) that has become too big.
 The decision has been made to split it.

-This is often a follow up to [Carve Specialized Service Out of Monolithic Service](tactical-for-strategic/carve-specialized-service-out-of-monolithic-service) and accompanied by [Carve Specialized Data Model Out of Monolithic Table](tactical-for-strategic/extract-specialized-table).
+This is often a follow up to [Extract Specialized Service](tactical-for-strategic/extract-specialized-service) and accompanied by [Extract Specialized Table](tactical-for-strategic/extract-specialized-table).

 ## Mechanics